bloomberg/bde-tools/docs/docs/cmake/intro.rst

   Runs unit tests and present the results.

 Install
-  Installs the build artefacts (header files, libraries, application and supporting metadata) to the specified location.
+  Installs the build artifacts (header files, libraries, applications and supporting metadata) to the specified location.

 .. _build_system-into-supported_platforms: